Skip to content

 iacProvider string Inherit The preferred IaC provider.
 By default this is inherited from your initial selection.

-The generator will add the following files to your existing TypeScript project:
+The generator will add the following files to your existing TypeScript project.
+The files generated depend on the chosen protocol:

 • Directoryyour-project/